 In common with many charitable organizations, the organization derives revenues from the general public in the form of pledges and donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of revenues from pledges and donations was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to these revenues, excess of revenue over expenditures, assets and fund balances.
-Our audit opinion on the financial statements for the year ended February 28, 2018 was modified accordingly because of the possible effects of this limitation in scope.
+Accordingly, our verification of revenues from pledges and donations was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to these revenues, excess (deficiency) of revenue over expenditures, assets and fund balances.